Reviewable/Reviewable/docs/files.md

 As you decrease the width of the browser window, the diff will convert from a side-by-side view to a unified view and vice-versa.
 Also, the code will automatically be wrapped at a reasonable, round number of columns proportional to the window width.
 (Lines that are wrapped get a thick vertical bar on the left side.)

-You can override this behavior using the small caret in the top right corner of every diff:
+You can override this behavior to shrink or expand the view using the small caret in the top right corner of every diff:

 ![reviewable fill diffs width control](images/filediffs_16.png)